This post has been modified to reflect new information since its original publication.

 Kids today experience technology in a wholly different way than their parents did.
-They live in a world where you can reach the Web 24 hours a day from mobile phones and where ordinary people become celebrities overnight because their YouTube videos go viral.
-They don’t remember the days of dial-up Internet or 20-kilobyte modems.
+They live in a world where you can be online 24 hours a day from mobile phones and where ordinary people become celebrities overnight because their TikTok videos go viral.
+They don’t remember the days of dial-up internet or 20-kilobyte modems.

-In a sense, they’re the Internet experts.
-They’ve been using the Web for practically their entire lives, and they’re among the first to try out new technologies and social networking tools.
+In a sense, they’re the digital experts.
+They’ve been using the internet for practically their entire lives, and they’re among the first to try out new technologies and social networking tools.

-If your children understand the dangers inherent to the Web and how to avoid compromising situations, they’ll be able to use the Internet to their greatest advantage.
+If your children understand the dangers inherent in online activity and how to avoid compromising situations, they’ll be able to use the internet to their greatest advantage.

-To help you protect your kids online, read this list of five common sense social networking rules for kids.
+To help you protect your kids online, here are five common-sense social networking rules for kids.

-To help ensure that your kids stick to the time limits you’ve established, make sure the family computer is in a common room of the home.
+To help ensure that your kids stick to the time limits you’ve established, make sure the family computer is in a common area of the home.

-Some scientists have speculated that there is a link between high Internet use and social and behavioral issues later in life, but there hasn’t been much concrete research done on the subject.
-Nevertheless, limiting the amount of time your kids sit in front of the computer is a good idea.
+Some scientists have speculated that there is a link between high internet use and social and behavioral issues later in life, but there hasn’t been much concrete research done on the subject.
+Nevertheless, it’s a good idea to limit the time your kids sit in front of the computer.

-It’s not the end of the world if your kids want to use social networking websites like Facebook or Twitter —as long as you know that they’re using them.
+It’s not the end of the world if your kids want to use social networking websites like Instagram or TikTok—as long as you know that they’re using them.
 You should make sure that your kids disclose their account information so that you can keep an eye on their profiles.

 It might be difficult to convince a child to share that information—especially if you’ve got a teen—but don’t let that discourage you.
-Let your kids know that your intention isn’t to spy on them but to keep them safe.
+Let your kids know that your goal isn’t to spy on them but to keep them safe.

 If you spot someone you’re unsure of, ask your child about it.
 Don’t convince yourself that it’s none of your business.
 If this person were to come to your home, wouldn’t you want to know who they were?